 A fracture in his legs during his profession injured him.

-To improve the muscles of his leg, the physician advised him to start some exercise in the gym.
+To improve his leg muscles, the physician advised him to start some exercise at the gym.

 That’s when he was introduced to the local gym and started training regularly.